Bofta/Vue-DocuPanda-OCR-API/README.md

 # Vuetify-OCR-API
-repo to track changes in project pullpwd
+Mini feature to test DocuPanda API written in javascript